pixelshaded/node-jfk/README.md

 Then you need to copy the server.json.dist and database.json.dist from the config/dist folder to config folder and remove the dist extensions.
 Update the json for your server environment.

-Update your databse to current migration
+Update your database to current migration

 ```code
 node migrate up